Mabubakr2001/Mapty-app/README.md

 ## I'm not done yet with this app I will improve it and add more features

 ### By using a leaflet third-party library the map was rendered, and this project depends entirely on OOP.
-I hoped that you can read the code very well, so I'm done some refactoring to make my code looks a bit cleaner.
+I hoped that you can read the code very well, so I've done some refactoring to make my code looks a bit cleaner.